shenwei356/csvtk/doc/docs/usage.md

          word is longer than the -W/--max-width, it will be force split.
      1b.
 Texts are aligned left (default), center (-m/--align-center) or right (-r/--align-right).
-  2. Remaining rows are read and immediately outputted, one by one till the end.
+  2. Remaining rows are read and immediately outputted, one by one, till the end.

 Styles: